temporalio/documentation/docs-src/cloud/terraform-provider.md

 Manage your Temporal Cloud Namespace with Terraform.
 You can create, update, and delete Namespaces with the Terraform provider.

-You must have the Global Admin permission set associated with your account to manage Namespaces.
+You must have the Account Role permission set associated with your account to manage Namespaces.

 **How do I create a Namespace with Terraform?**